tielyrr/3402_Kaggle/README.md

 **Conclusions**
-SVM is a viable option for forest fire prediction, but more work needs to be done in order to improve accuracy without overfitting.
+SVM is a viable option for forest fire prediction.

-Future Work:

-Trying a simple deep learning model may do the trick.
+In the future, trying a simple deep learning model may do the trick.

 **How to reproduce results**
+To reproduce the final model's results;

+- Remove all categorical variables, keep the DC, FFMC, and ISI and Classes.
+- Do not scale the data
-Remove all categorical and calculated features, scale the data, then do a GridSearchCV with an SVM.
+- GridSearchCV with an SVM.
+-
 This dataset is very lightweight, you shouldn't need any special hardware.